Chengannur Mahadeva - Temple - Kerala

 • It is believed that the Chengannur Mahadeva Temple is also associated with the great epic Mahabharata.

-• The temple has an altar known as Balithara which is used for making the ritualistic offering to demi-gods and the festive deities.
+• The temple has an altar known as Balithara which is used for making ritualistic offerings to demi-gods and the festive deities.

 • The idol of the presiding deity is kept inside the central shrine called Sreekovil.

 • The Sreekovil is positioned on an elevated platform with a single door that can be reached through a flight of five steps.
-And the doors have images of guardian deities called Dwarapalakas on its either sides.
+And the doors have images of guardian deities called Dwarapalakas on either side.

 • The roof and some of the pillars of the temple have lavish wood and stucco carvings that depict various stories of Indian epics, Ramayana and Mahabharata.